 For example, Kajabi exists as an online course platform at its core.
 It was created to serve online course creators, membership site owners, coaches, and everyone in the knowledge business.

-So, Kajabi has its strengths in content delivery as it strives to help creators provide the best learning experiences for their students.
+So, Kajabi has its strengths in content delivery as it strives to help content creators provide the best learning experiences for their students and online businesses.

 Kartra, on the other hand, is a pure marketing platform at its core, but it provides the necessary tools required for selling online courses and hosting memberships as well.